nricciardi/nmd/README.md

 - [ ] image description and reference
 - [x] more than one comment and its author for each paragraph

+## Project structure

+NMD can be used to create single files or structured projects.

+Each project has a directory whit:

+Single files are canonical Markdown files where all content is in one file.

 ## Syntax overview

 There are two types of modifiers to manipulate your NMD files.
 In particular, there are the _inline modifiers_ and _paragraph modifiers_.